tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Question (who7-stat6250): Based on your past experience, what is the average grade for students of this class?
 - Question (xyin6-stat6250): If a student earns A in this course, does he have the ability to pass the base SAS certification exam?
 - Question (lsun20-stat6250): Is there any extre credit that we can earn to improving our grades?
+- Question (lceballos-stat6250): What is the hardest achievement to earn based on prevous times this class has been taught?
 - Question (dfei−stat6250): What's the advantage of SAS programming in all programming languages?